A STEP-BY-STEP GUIDE TO ORGANISING YOUR REP BOOK

 Firstly, what is a Rep Book- for those that are doing this for the first time, a rep book is a folder that you will keep all your sheet music in for auditions, it’s the best tool you can have as an auditioning actor!
 Some people put monologues in their rep book too however, I would recommend using a separate folder for monologues and keep this folder strictly sheet music.

 Now, what do you need in your Rep Book?
 No matter how many years you’ve been in the biz this part never gets any easier!
 You need to choose a selection of songs that show you at your very best, you also want these songs to fit your casting.
-Don’t restrict yourself, but you want to think about what roles you could play, your vocal ability and look at those sorts of songs.
+You want to think about what roles you could play, your vocal ability, the stories you want to tell and enjoy telling, and what you feel connected to to find songs.
 I really recommend choosing songs you love to sing, because if it’s a song you don’t really like: 1.
 You’ll never pick it.
 And 2.
 It shows if you don’t like it!

-Below is a list of what you want your folder to contain, some styles may not suit you/ your voice, or may not be useful to you.
-I have *starred the absolute must-haves, you can also have more than one of certain genres, you’ll see over time and when auditioning regularly, what you use most often and what you don’t.
-Overall, you’re aiming for 10-15 songs in your book.
+Below is a list of different genres/ catergories, some styles may not suit you/ your voice, or may not be useful to you.
+You’ll see over time and when auditioning regularly, what you use most often and what you don’t.
+Overall, you don't want more than 8-10 songs in your book.
+You just won't use them!

 Top 40 Pop/ Current chart hit